-Warning: For watches with date display, do not confuse noon and midnight as this will affect the date change.
+Warning: for watches with date display, do not confuse noon and midnight when correcting the date.

 BALANCE STOP WHEN ADJUSTING HANDS

 The balance and second hand stop simultaneously when the winding crown is pulled out, allowing you to set the time to within the second.